 Collet, a coal miner’s son from Kentucky, teamed up with the heavily blues influenced Nickell after running live sound for numerous artists and traveling to play shows in and around Nashville.
 Before moving to Tennessee with Nickell, Collet graduated with an audio engineering degree in Lexington, KY.
 Nickell’s blues background comes from a similar small town upbringing where his father’s taste in music led Stan to create his own style of guitar phrasing while developing a love of guitar repair and technical work.

+After studying music at Millikin University, the pieces began to fall in place and Stacey’s musical career took her on travels to Italy, China, and throughout the USA, only to find herself settling down in Music City.
 In the summer of 2011, Stacey recorded her debut album Steady Rhythm.
 Indie Music Reviewer writes, “Every song on the album is memorable and catchy.
 After one listen you will be left feeling enchanted and re-energized.
 Her vocals are warm and inviting, gentle yet hearty.
 Steady Rhythm is an eleven- song remedy guaranteed to bring some sunshine in your life.”

 American Songwriter writes, “Stacey Randol is a pop artist that sprinkles in some folk for good measure.
 Her influences span the past and present, a list including Paul Simon, Fleetwood Mac, Harry Nilsson, Vampire Weekend, Beach House, and Brandi Carlile.
 All great American songwriters, we see “Fragile Forest” channeling Carlile in the best of ways, both lyrically and musically.”